-Map of Lot 1 DP 11553 Map of Lot 1 DP 1155373 - The community land owned by Council Area Market Square is one land parcel (of Lot 1 DP 1155373) and Categorised as an all of it is categorised as an Area of Cultural Significance.
+Map of Lot 1 DP 1155373 - The community land owned by Council Area Market Square is one land parcel (of Lot 1 DP 1155373) and Categorised as an all of it is categorised as an Area of Cultural Significance.
 Area of Cultural Significance and its Location Market Square is at the Corner of Market Street Location and Harbour Street Wollongong 2500, bounded by apartment buildings on the north and west and St Mary's Star of the Sea High School to the east.
 What is on the land The land categorised as an area of cultural significance is and how is it Lot 1 DP 1155373 and it is a garden park with significant generally used? tree cover.
-The built facilities in Market Square include: Total 02/57 a pavilion • seats • lights tables and seats
+The built facilities in Market Square include: a pavilion • seats • lights tables and seats